Defined term

 We use this every week

-Book a 30-min call and we'll walk you through how MCP (Model Context Protocol) shows up in a real engagement we're running.
+Send a short brief and we'll walk you through how MCP (Model Context Protocol) shows up in a real engagement we're running.
+We reply within one business day.